CAFapi/caf-common/util-moduleloader/README.md

 To use `ModuleLoader` call one of the overloaded static `getService(...)` methods passing in the interface to find an advertised service implementation for.
 To get all the advertised service implementations call `getServices(final class<T> intf)`.

 To use `ModuleProvider`, create an instance using `ModuleProvider.getInstance();`.
 Then call `getModule(Class<T> interfaceImplemented, String moduleType)`.

+## Maintainers

+The following people are responsible for maintaining this code:

+- Krzysztof Ploch (Belfast, UK, krzysztof.ploch@hpe.com)